Positive Behaviour Policy

 Unwanted behaviour:

 When speaking to pupils regarding their behaviour, adults will continue to show respect and nurture all pupils, regardless of the behaviour that they exhibit.
 Where possible, adults will use ‘positive language’ to correct behaviour.
-All adults agree that they will not speak about poor behaviour in front of the child or within their earshot as this exacerbates the possibility of a child experiencing toxic shame.

 Although an appropriate sanction might be used, we believe that quality ‘reflection’ with an emotionally available adult is a more important and effective intervention to prevent further similar, unwanted behaviours.
 The staff member should try to develop empathy in the child, asking them to consider how their actions are impacting the learning or well-being of others.
 All staff will adopt a ‘collaborative problem-solving approach’ when reflecting with pupils on challenging behaviours.